 Data suggests that 70 per cent of patients could be appropriately managed by physician assistants.
 With physician assistants joining the currently overworked health-care team, this would greatly improve patient access to timely and appropriate care and no doubt restore the dignity to patients begging for access to the public health-care system.

 So, the question becomes, when can British Columbians expect to see physician assistants added to staff of the urgent primary-care clinics?

 February 26, 2019

-The Honourable Adrian Dix, M.L.A.
+The BC Rural Health Network sent a letter to the Honourable Adrian Dix, M.L.A.
 Minister of Health

 Reply from the Ministry of Health

 Joanna Richards, Executive Director – Primary Health Care